Intel Evo laptops in 2023 – complete list, features, and expectations

 Of course, some of these requirements are rather subjective, such as the overall responsiveness with daily use, battery life, or audio quality, that’s why I still recommend going through detailed reviews to further research how these Evo-certified ultrabooks actually fare in real-life.

-As for the formats, expect mostly the thinner and lighter models to earn the Evo badging, both in standard (clamshell) and 2-in-1 form factors.
+As for the formats, expect mostly the thin and light laptops to earn the Evo badging, both in standard (clamshell) and 2-in-1 form factors.
 So far, I’m only seeing compact models with 13 to 14-inch screens in stores, but larger-screen 15-inch products should also be available at some point.

-Initially, I was under the impression that a touchscreen is also a requirement for the Evo certification, which meant that matte-screen versions of certain laptops such as the Razer Book 13 or the Dell XPS 13 won’t get the Evo badge.
-That doesn’t seem to be always the case, though, as some OEMs do list matte-screen ultrabooks (such as the MSI Prestive 14 or the Asus VivoBook S14) as Evo-verified, so this part is still confusing to me.
-In all fairness, if you’re like me and prefer matte screens, you’d rather go with one of these over any of the touch alternatives, regardless of having that EVO badge or not.
+Initially, I was under the impression that a touchscreen is also a requirement for the Evo certification, which meant that matte-screen versions of certain laptops such as the Razer Book 13 or certain variants of the Dell XPS 13 won’t get the Intel Evo badge.
+That doesn’t seem to be always the case, though, as some OEMs do list matte-screen ultrabooks (such as the MSI Prestige 14 or the Asus VivoBook S14) as Evo-verified, so this part is still confusing to me.
+In all fairness, if you’re like me and prefer matte screens, you’d rather go with one of these over any of the touch alternatives, regardless of having that Intel EVO badge or not.

-Bottom point, Evo laptops are the better Intel-U powered ultrabooks you will find in stores throughout 2021 and later.
+Bottom point, Evo laptops are the better Intel powered ultrabooks you will find in stores throughout 2023 and later.
 Expect these to be excellently crafted, perform snappily with everyday tasks, and last for many hours on a single charge, while also including the latest in terms of features and specs.

 With all these out of the way, let’s touch on the list of Evo-Certified laptops down below.
 We’re constantly updating these lists, but if you spot anything that should be in here and is not, please tell us about it in the comments section at the end of the article.